ShivamBhosale/ShivamBhosale/README.md

-# 👋 Hello, I'm Shivam Sunil Bhosale!
+# 👋 Hello, I'm Shivam Sunil Bhosale
 ## 🚀 About Me

 I'm a passionate full-stack web developer and data science enthusiast, having graduated with a Master of Applied Computing degree from the University of Windsor.
 With a strong foundation in Computer Science Engineering from the SRM Institute of Science and Technology, I bring a unique skill set that bridges full-stack web development with data science and analysis.